db00lean/triad_finder/report/README.md

 # report
-Includes final report that documents the project implmeentation
+Includes final report that documents the project implmentation